breskul/bibernate/README.md

 ### Settings
 ##### Database settings
-The database settings should be input in `resources` folder in `persistence.properties` file
+The database settings configure using the properties file that should be in the `resources`.
+The default filename is `persistence.properties`, but the configuration could be loaded from the specified properties file.

 E.g.:
 ```properties